After we have confirmed your eligibility for the study we will carry out some initial study assessments:

 - Take blood samples to be sent to specialist research laboratories for research tests.

-- For individuals with MBL, Stage A CLL and WM, a saliva sample will be taken (using spit); for participants with MGUS or SM, we will use a peripheral blood sample instead.
+- For individuals with MBL, Stage A CLL, IgM-MGUS and WM, a saliva sample will be taken (using spit); for participants with IgG/IgA-MGUS or SM, we will use a peripheral blood sample instead.

 Either on the same day or within the next 8 weeks you will also have:

-- Imaging: a CT scan or MRI scan.
+- a CT scan or MRI scan.
 If you’ve been diagnosed with IgG MGUS, IgA MGUS or smouldering myeloma you’ll have an MRI scan.
-All other participants will have a CT scan.
+All other participants will have a CT scan if they previously consented to this and your local hospital has the operational capacity.
+The additional scan is completely optional and will not affect your ability to enter the study if you decide against it.

 You might already have had a CT, PET-CT or MRI scan as part of your routine care, particularly if you have been diagnosed with SM or MGUS.
 If this is the case and the previous scan was in the last year we will ask for a copy of the report from the previous scan instead of (or as well as) you having a further scan.
 If you’ve already had a scan but we ask you to have another this will always be an MRI.
 This is to limit the amount of radiation you are exposed to as MRIs (unlike CT and PET-CT) do not expose you to radiation.